This guide has been designed to answer all of your questions relating to GDPR and ScholarPack.

 How long does ScholarPack hold data / What is ScholarPack's data retention policy?

-If you do delete a student via the extended tab (you may do this if they were meant to attend your school and never turned up, for example) then this data will be completely removed.
-We do have backups which are held for 6 months, and data deleted from the live school will not be removed from the backup during this time.
+A common question we are asked is what happens when a student is deleted; if you delete a student via the extended tab (you may do this if they were meant to attend your school and never turned up, for example) then this data will be completely removed.

 Are there any instances where our data is passed to other organisations outside of ScholarPack’s sub processors?